This blog comes with our Successful Onboarding with Your Member Portal Checklist & Worksheet tool!

 Consider setting up a mentorship or partnership program where new members can pair up with another member.
 It will cost you close to nothing and yet offer tremendous value to the members.

-Offer your members a way to perform as many routine operational tasks as possible on your member portal.
+Offer your members a way to perform as many routine operational tasks as possible on your membership site.
 Provide readily accessible ways for them to renew their membership, update their information, update public profiles, update billing info, register for events and training — anything they can do independently, offer it!

 This independence enables members to participate, engage, register and download when inspiration strikes them without the delay of requiring help from your staff.
-They see there is practical use to the member portal, and their independence frees up your staff from having to field endless support requests from members.
+They see there is practical use to the membership site, and their independence frees up your staff from having to field endless support requests from members.

 Frequent checkpoints with new members in the first weeks and months is so important to make them feel cared for and send the message that you care about them.
 If you can track that their engagement is low, you’ll know they are at risk of not renewing.
 Ask how they are enjoying their member experience and if they need any additional help.
 Ask them for what interests them.
 Have a designated place on your website for members to submit their ideas and suggestions.

 The most valuable feedback you can get is from your members.
-Listen to them and use their feedback to inform future training and member benefits you offer.
+Listen to them and use their feedback to inform them about training and member benefits you plan to offer in future.
 When they see an event or article come up that they requested, they will feel heard and know that your association is responsive to their needs and interests.

-Looking for More Ways to Improve Your Member Retention Rate?
+Looking for Ways to Improve your Member Retention?